Yamaha Champions Riding School: Programs

 Yamaha Champions Riding School offers three programs, and while the school is sponsored by Yamaha (and Yamaha motorcycles are available for rent for the two-day ChampSchool), any make and model of motorcycle are welcome.

 ChampSchool is the halo program for Yamaha Champions Riding School.
 ChampSchool, the only MSF Tier-3 school, is a two-day, immersive motorcycle riding curriculum designed for current riders of any skill level.
 With a 4:1 student-to-instructor ratio, the program offers individualized, tailored feedback throughout the two days a student is at the school.

-The first day begins with demonstrations and discussions of braking, body position, traction/grip, and control manipulation before oscillating between the track and the classroom for the majority of the day.
-While instructor-driven van laps demonstrate and explain a few techniques, much of the day is spent on the race track, putting the classroom lessons to work.
-Topics covered on the first day include how speed relates to radius, braking, and cornering technique and the mental approaches of the best riders in the world.
+The first day begins with demonstrations and discussions of braking, body position, traction/grip, and control manipulation before alternating between the track and the classroom for the majority of the day.
+While instructor-driven van laps demonstrate and explain a few techniques a few techniques, much of the day is spent on the race track, putting the classroom lessons to work.
+Topics covered on the first day include how speed relates to corner radius, braking, and cornering technique and the mindset of the best riders in the world.
 The second day of the school features topics such as ergonomics, suspension geometry, rear brake application, and visual techniques.
-Students are filmed throughout both days, and the film is reviewed in-class at the end of each day during a catered dinner.
+Students are recorded throughout both days, and the film is reviewed in-class at the end of each day during a catered dinner.
 Students are offered two-up rides on day two, as well as the opportunity to ride a number of new Yamaha motorcycles and to conduct mini-drills at the end of the day.

 ChampStreet is a one-day program designed specifically for street riders and utilizes street gear and street bikes.
 The curriculum is derived from the two-day ChampSchool program, but scaled down to a lower price point.
 While the ChampStreet course is often taught in conjunction with the two-day ChampSchool at race tracks, ChampStreet does not require race leathers, and race-prepped motorcycles are prohibited from attending.
 The curriculum is tailored specifically for street riding and covers street survival strategies, in addition to motorcycle control skills.
 Unlike most street-based courses, ChampStreet happens at highway speeds on racetracks and/or massive parking lots.
 ChampStreet covers topics like trail-braking, grip/traction, visual techniques, mid-corner stops, and more.

 ChampGrad is a single-day program, designed for graduates of the two-day ChampSchool to return and focus on refining specific skills.
 ChampGrad has a 2:1 student-to-instructor ratio and offers data analysis, extra film laps, two-up rides, drills, and more time spent on the motorcycles.